SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Introduction

 \section{Introduction}

 Speech signals contain rich information in real life scenarios.
 A spectrogram of an example utterance is shown in Figure~\ref{fig:speech}.
-It involves not only timbre trait, prosody feature, linguistic content and channel noise but also acoustic scene and other information.
-Acoustic scene is a kind of acoustic environments~\cite{Zhao2013Aud}.
-It describes the location of happened events in the audio, such as bus, park, airport, metro station and so on~\cite{Ma2006Acou}.
-The acoustic scene of the example utterance is \textit{Airport}.
-If the scene of an original audio is manipulated with another scene, authenticity and integrity verification of the audio will be unreliable and even the semantic meaning of the original audio will be changed.
-The goal of speech enhancement is to remove noise signals and estimate a target clean speech from a noisy audio.
-During the past few years speech enhancement technologies has made significant progress with the development of deep learning~\cite{xu2013experi,pandey2019n}.

-The acoustic scene of an audio is able to be effectively eliminated by speech enhancement models.
-The intelligibility and quality of the enhanced audio are very closed to the clean one~\cite{hao2021full,fan2021deep}.
-So it is easy and effective to manipulate the scene of an utterance with another scene using speech enhancement technologies.
+It involves not only timbre trait, prosody feature, linguistic content and channel noise but also acoustic scene and other contextual information.
+Acoustic scene is a kind of acoustic environments~\cite{Zhao2013Aud} \blackf{that describes the location of happened events recorded} in the audio, such as bus, park, airport, metro station and so on~\cite{Ma2006Acou}. \blackf{As an example, the acoustic scene of the utterance in Figure~\ref{fig:speech} is \textit{Airport}.} If the scene of an original audio is manipulated with another scene, \blackf{the} authenticity and integrity verification of the audio will be unreliable and even the semantic meaning of the original audio \blackf{may be changed given the shift in context.} The goal of speech enhancement is to remove noise signals and estimate a target clean speech from a noisy audio.
+During the past few years\blackf{,} speech enhancement technologies \blackf{have} made significant progress with the development of deep learning~\cite{pandey2019n}. \blackf{Current speech enhancement models are able to effectively suppress the acoustic scene of an audio sample.} The intelligibility and quality of the enhanced audio are very \blackf{close} to the clean one~\cite{Pegg2024RTFSNetRT}, demonstrating the ease and effectiveness of manipulating the scene of an utterance with another scene using speech enhancement technologies.